LibrariesHacked/librarieshacked.github.io/_posts/2015-07-29-public-libraries-open-data.md

 ---
 title: Public libraries open data
-description: Where is the open data investment for public libraries?
+excerpt: Where is the open data investment for public libraries?
 categories:
     - Open data
 tags: